Mounjaro side effects guide and how to manage them

 Stomach pain

-Yes, stomach pain or abdominal discomfort is a possible side effect, as well as indigestion (a feeling of discomfort or fullness in the upper abdomen).
-Around 7% of users reported stomach pain (dyspepsia) as a side effect during clinical trials.
+Stomach pain or abdominal discomfort is a potential side effect of Mounjaro, as well as indigestion (a feeling of discomfort or fullness in the upper abdomen).
+Around 7% of users reported stomach pain (dyspepsia) during clinical trials.
 It may be related to nausea, slowed gastric emptying, or other gastrointestinal effects of the drug.

 Pancreatitis